 Anyone who touches the strings of a harp adds harmony to the universe.
 That's what the ancient inscription means - when all have touched my strings, the world will be in harmony.

-My personal mission, and now the mission of Harping for Harmony Foundation, is to promote harmony and community, locally and globally, through harp music.
-Our five mission program areas are peace, childhood, livelihood, health, and democracy.
+The mission of Harping for Harmony Foundation is to promote harmony and community, locally and globally, through harp music.

 After a lifetime of different roles and careers (among them anthropologist, small businessman, bureaucrat, agricultural educator, father, and grandfather), I now regard myself as primarily a harper for harmony and a K-12 substitute public school teacher in West Virginia.

 - John Lozier, Executive Director, Harping for Harmony Foundation.

 Harping for Harmony Foundation is a 501(c)(3) exempt charity in the State of West Virginia, established in 1994.
 Donations are tax-deductable.